Heidi Mok Past Projects

 Goals

-• Design a new interface that operators could use to run production on customer sites.
+• Design a new interface that operators can use to run production on customer sites.

-• Easy robot interaction for factory operators using a handheld pendant device and on desktop.
+• Easy robot interaction for factory operators using a handheld pendant and desktop.

-• Reduce high cost associated with engineers providing direct through a customizable robot recovery flow.
+• Reduce high cost associated with engineers providing direct support through a customizable robot recovery flow.

 target